Kakadia-Zeel/SpaceX-Program-List-App/Readme.md

 ## Getting Started

-Setup Guide of REACTJS is given inside Readme file of client folder.
+Setup Guide of ReactJs and NodeJs Environment is given inside Readme file of client folder.

 ### Prerequisites